Edna E. Lockwood: Description

 The Lockwood's nine-log bottom is original, using locally harvested pitch pine timbers.
 The keel log is 6 in thick, with four outer logs on each side tapering to 2.5 in.
 The logs are connected with wrought iron bolts.
 The hull form is round-bottomed with a sharp entry and stern making her double-ended, and derives its shape from the original log canoe prototype.
 A "patent stern" is framed above the sternpost to widen the rear deck area.
 Framing and planking is used above the logs to add freeboard, with oak transverse frames 24 in apart from the keel log to the top sheer strake supporting 1.5 in oak planking.
 The sheer strake is oak, 2.5 in by 8 in.
 Planking is fastened with galvanized bolts.
 The centerboard, which allows better performance to windward while retailing a shallow draft, is located in a pine trunk fastened to the keel log.
 Decking is 2¼" × 4" fir laid fore-and-aft, supported on beams joining the frames.
 A king plank, composed of two 3½" × 4" boards, runs beneath the deck from the stem to the hatch abaft the foremast.
 A main hatch is located amidships between the masts, and a small cabin is abaft the mainmast.
 A small box for the steering gear is at the extreme stern.

 The Lockwood is rigged with two pole masts, made from trimmed pine trees.
 The foremast is 50 ft high and 12 in in diameter, while the shorter mainmast is 46 ft high and 9 in in diameter.
 Masts are raked at a traditionally extreme 15 degrees, facilitating sail reefing and maintaining a steady center of force under most rigging conditions.
 The rake also permitted the mast to be used as a crane for unloading the hold.
 The fore and main masts carried baggy triangular leg of mutton sails, with a jib on the foremast to the bowsprit.

 Restoration

 The Chesapeake Bay Maritime Museum acquired the Lockwood in 1973 in near-sinking condition.
 Restoration began in 1975 and was completed by 1979 under the supervision of Maynard Lowery to naval architect John Lord's plans.
 Changes from the original construction included stronger full frames instead of the original partial frames, and some heavier framing members.

 The Lockwood was declared a National Historic Landmark in 1994.
-The identity of her namesake Edna E. Lockwood remains unknown.
+The identity of her namesake is known to be Edna Elizabeth Lockwood, born 31 January 1889 in Washington D. C. She died on 8 July 1974 in Washington D. C. Why the boat was named for her is not clear.
+Her father was Edward Jones Lockwood, a passenger agent for the Norfolk & Western Railway.
 The boat is maintained in sailing condition and sails the Chesapeake Bay for special events.